latifyildirim/Hands-On-AWS/2023_01_30_Restoring RDS DB/README.md

 - Restore database from manual snapshot as new DB instance and name it as `restored-from-man-snapshot`.

-  - Go to snapshot on left hand menu and select snapshot named `snapshat-ayliyozzz-bakealiommmmmmmm`.
+  - Go to snapshot on left hand menu and select snapshot named `snapshot-kaydi`.

   - Click Action ----> Restore snapshot.